 The IG audit logging service adheres to the log structure common across the ForgeRock Identity Platform.
-For information, refer to Auditing your deployment.
+For information, see Auditing Your Deployment.

 Prevent logging of sensitive data for audit events by excluding fields from the audit logs.
-For information, refer to Including or excluding audit event fields in logs.
+For information, see Including or Excluding Audit Event Fields In Logs.

-Log files
+Log Files